 A summary of the weekly Commitment of Traders Report (COT) from CFTC to show market positioning among large speculators.

-- Net-short exposure to GBP increased to its most bearish level since mid-March
+- EUR traders extended their net-short exposure to their most bearish level since December 2016

-- Traders are their most bearish on copper since February
+- JPY traders are their most bearish on the yen this year